3. What Is the Company's Earnings History and Outlook?

-It's wonderful to find a company whose earnings are growing exponentially.
-But the other side of the equation is the value the market pays for that growth and the prospect of future growth.
-There are several basic methods of determining a company's valuation: Price to earnings, price to sales, etc. These numbers can be easily found on Yahoo! and a slew of other Web sites.
-While price-to-earnings multiples, or P/E multiples, aren't the perfect gauge, investors need to consider how much they are paying for a stock.
+It's wonderful to find a company whose earnings are growing exponentially, but the other side of the equation is the value the market pays for that growth and the prospect of future growth.
+There are several basic methods of determining a company's valuation, including price to earnings and price to sales.
+These numbers can be easily found online (including under the Key Stats tab on TheStreet's stock quote pages).
+Price-to-earnings, or P/E, multiples aren't the perfect gauge, but investors do need to consider how much they are paying for a stock.

 Companies don't operate in a vacuum.
-For every Coke, there's a Pepsi -- and a host of other competitors as well.
-The companies are constantly trying to take business from one another.
+For every Coke (KO), there's a Pepsi (PEP) -- and a host of other competitors as well.
+Companies are constantly trying to take business from one another.
 Investors should know where their companies stack up: Does this company have the biggest market share in its industry?
 Is it a small but growing niche player in a competitive industry?
-Is it an industry dominated by one company or is it a fragmented industry where even the biggest player controls less than 10% of the market -- such as in the supermarket business?
+Is it an industry dominated by one company, or is it a fragmented industry where even the biggest player controls less than 10% of the market -- such as in the supermarket business?
 Also, investors should increasingly pay attention to foreign competition, where lower-cost competition can put pressure on profit margins.